 I am a Hellerwork Structural Integrator, a bodyworker, a psychologist, and psychoanalyst with over 30 years of practice.
 I first became interested in listening to the nonverbal, implicit, procedural dimensions of communication as a psychotherapist while working with attachment strategies and self and interactive regulatory patterns within the intersubjective therapeutic relationship.
 Then I became passionate about integrating the nonverbal, energetic language of the body with my psychological understanding for a holistic, approach to healing—a body-mind-spirit integration.

 My approach is both practical and outcome oriented, yet intuitive and present through deep listening.
 I invite you to an exploration and inquiry into your own experience.
 Through an ongoing mutual assessment process, we will work with your pain and restriction toward freeing up your patterns.
-I use a combination of nurturing deep tissue bodywork techniques, somatic awareness, movement, and collaborative therapeutic dialogue.
+I use a combination of nurturing deep tissue bodywork techniques, somatic awareness, movement, and collaborative, therapeutic, somatic dialogue.
 Together, we will assess, explore, unwind and unlock your patterns of tension and strain held in your body and mind and explore new possibilities for self and interactive regulation .
-You'll experience more sense of presence, authenticity, energy, and ease..
+You'll experience more sense of embodied connection, sense of presence, authenticity, energy, choice, and ease..

 Pickles, J. (2015) Integrating Embodiment and Embodied Process into our Clinical Psychotherapeutic Practice Plenary conference paper presented at the International Association For Psychoanalytic Self-Psychology Annual Conference, October 15-18, 2015 Los Angeles California.
 Conference Theme: Self-Psychology in a Multidisciplinary World.